uber/NullAway/README.md

 dependencies {
   apt "com.uber.nullaway:nullaway:0.2.2"

-  // Optional, some source of nullability annotations
+  // Optional, some source of nullability annotations.
-  // Not required on Android
+  // Not required on Android if you use the support
-  compileOnly "com.google.code.findbugs:jsr305:3.0.2"
+  // library nullability annotations. compileOnly "com.google.code.findbugs:jsr305:3.0.2"

   errorprone "com.google.errorprone:error_prone_core:2.1.3"